joanterm/Cat-Facts-API/README.md

-A random cat fact generator using an API.
+A project that uses a fetch async/await function.
+It uses an API to generate a random cat fact upon clicking a button.